England

 Ladbrokes predict England to reach the semi-finals of the tournament this summer

-Ladbrokes brings you all you need to know on England ahead of the 2026 World Cup, including odds, key players, group opponents and predictions for how they will perform in North America this summer.
+Ladbrokes brings you all you need to know on England ahead of the 2026 World Cup, including odds, confirmed squad, key players, group opponents and predictions for how they will perform in North America this summer.

 The Three Lions are bidding to win their first major tournament since 1966, with Thomas Tuchel the latest man tasked with ending 60 years of hurt by finally winning a second World Cup and Ladbrokes has them among the favourites to do just that - though they are not short of fierce competition.